mikinakajima/MeltScalingLaw/README.md

 #### `Model.run_model()`

 No input parameters required.
 Runs the full series of impact-induced melting calculations with objects stored in the `Model` class.
+This function returns a dictionary object with numerical and model results.

 The calculation process is as follows:
 1. A check for correct user inputs is executed.
 2. The target and impactor masses are calculated.